pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 ## Invocation

-In its simplest form, the following the following extracts layouted text from all pages of `filename.ext` and generates file `filename.txt` in "UTF-8" encoding.
+In its simplest form, the following extracts layouted text from all pages of `filename.ext` and generates file `filename.txt` in "UTF-8" encoding.

 `python fitzcli.py gettext filename.ext`